 Vegan TV - Interview with Juliet of Viva!

 Viva! launched with Convert-a-Parent campaign, which did precisely that and helped young people convert their parents to vegetarianism.
 It received extensive media coverage.
 She co-wrote some and launched 12 Guides (now 25) on all the main veggie issues, which continue to be updated and popular.
 As part of The CRATE campaign, marches and rallies for young people carried the issue of live exports to 14 regional cities.
 As Juliet sees children as offering the best hope for a more compassionate tomorrow, Viva! has established a network of 120 trained school speakers who carry the vegetarian debate into secondary schools across Britain.
 It has also run a very successful campaign called SCOFF!
 (Schools Campaign to Oppose Factory Farming) and ACT!
 (Animal Campaigns for Teenagers).

 Juliet launched Viva!’s merchandise range in a catalogue, Gifts for Life, which from the beginning had 100 veggie books and the classic Don’t Mess with the Animals T shirt.
 Today, Katrina Gazley is merchandise manager.
 Juliet set up the database and fundraising systems and continues to closely direct this area.
-Graeme Wotherspoon became Database Manager and worked passionately for Viva! for 10 years; followed by the innovative and brilliant Ashley George.
+Graeme Wotherspoon became Database Manager and worked passionately for Viva! for 10 years; followed by Ashley George and Jeremy Ludlow.
 The dedicated and caring Laura Turner runs the office admin, keeping calm no matter what the weather!

 Juliet and Viva! supporters saved some pig's bacon with the Babe campaign, linked to the film of the same name.
 Juliet also spent two years investigating the UK’s pig farms - filming undercover and researching the industry.
 The resulting ongoing campaign, Pig In Hell, exposes the appalling conditions of Britain's factory farms.
 The footage was shown worldwide by CNN International and detailed information appeared in various magazines.
 Viva! also investigated the farrowing crate – where mother pigs are locked in cages for 28 days each time they give birth – exposing major suppliers of supermarkets in the national press.